izugn/salifort_motor/README.md

 ## Model Evaluation
 - The model's performance is evaluated using precision, recall, accuracy and F1-score of the 'Classification report':

 ![Screenshot 2024-12-08 at 11 00 03](https://github.com/user-attachments/assets/f23626a4-33c6-49f0-90c5-6af2b23e15ab)

 - Confusion matrices for both validation and test sets;

 ![image](https://github.com/user-attachments/assets/c7241957-392a-4e17-bd59-95dc5b1caf4b)
 ![image](https://github.com/user-attachments/assets/df7e8cc2-f360-4a54-90e7-fc93d38dc599)
 [More about confusion matrix](https://www.studocu.com/row/document/king-fahd-university-of-petroleum-and-minerals/calculus-3/confusion-matrix-cheatsheet/40120103)

 - ROC curves for both validation and test sets with AUC scores

 ![image](https://github.com/user-attachments/assets/e4112fdb-d0e9-41c2-867c-e07a550928f5)

 - Feature importance chart (ordered from high to low)

 ![image](https://github.com/user-attachments/assets/da7d9eb9-7fe2-4bed-a456-463f30923146)

 ## Model performance summary:

+Overall Accuracy: The model performed well, achieving 98% accuracy on both validation and test sets.
+This indicates consistent and reliable performance.
+### Class 0 (Employees who stayed) (Test Set):
+- Precision: 99%
+- Recall: 100%
+- F1-score: 99%
+### Class 1 (Employees who left) (Test Set):
+- Precision: 98%
+- Recall: 92%
+- F1-score: 95%

+The similar performance across validation and test sets suggests the model is robust and not overfitted.
+The high precision and recall values indicate reliable predictions for both employees staying and leaving.

+### Confusion Matrix Analysis (Test Set):
+- True Negatives (correctly predicted stays): 1994
+- False Positives (incorrectly predicted departures): 7
+- False Negatives (missed departures): 30
+- True Positives (correctly predicted departures): 368

+The model is particularly good at identifying employees likely to stay (very few false positives).

+### ROC Curve Analysis:
+- The model achieved an AUC-ROC score of 0.98;
+- The ROC curve shows strong separation from the diagonal line, indicating good discriminative ability;
+- A high true positive rate achieved with minimal false positive rate increase.

+### Feature Importance (in descending order):
+1. Satisfaction level (36.2%)
+2. Number of projects (20.6%)
+3. Time spent at company (18.3%)
+4. Last evaluation (14.3%)
+5. Overworked status (7.1%)
+6. Other features (salary, work accident, department, etc.) each contributed less than 1%

+## Key Insights:

+- Employee satisfaction is by far the most crucial predictor of turnover
+- Workload (number of projects) and tenure are also significant factors
+- Performance evaluations have moderate importance
+- Department-specific factors have minimal impact on turnover decisions

+The results suggest the model would be a reliable tool for HR to identify employees at risk of leaving, with employee satisfaction and workload being the key areas to monitor.

 # Business Recommendations:
 Based on your model, summarize your findings and recommendations (e.g., which factors most influence employee turnover).